javi0x00/javi0x00/php.md

 * Variables
   - All variable names are case-sensitive
   - Scope (local, global, static)
+  - Basic functions: var_dump, gettype, isset, empty, is_null
 * Constants
   - Constants are automatically global and can be used across the entire script.
   - All constants names are case-sensitive
-* Global Variables or Superglobals
+* Global variables or Superglobals
   - $GLOBALS
   - $_SERVER
   - $_REQUEST